-The drainage shed for the San Antonio Road Access Configuration, which may be implemented consistent with the provisions of Section 13.3, comprises approximately 1,379 acres of on-site and off-site tributary area that will flow to a proposed discharge point located west of the Project site just south of Aspen Way within the unincorporated area of Orange County.
-The Project proposes to construct three flow-by basins and one detention basin.
-The detention basins are sized to detain an approximate total volume of 5.1 acre-feet in the 100-year storm event, thereby reducing the discharge flows to pre-development conditions.
-The flow-by and detention basins are designed to accept approximately 0.98 acre-feet, 1.98 acre-feet, 4.43 acre-feet, and 3.54 acre-feet of debris volume.
+The drainage shedarea for the San Antonio Road Access Configuration, which may be implemented consistent with the provisions of Section 13.3, project comprises a combination of approximately 1,379690 acres of on-site and off-site tributary area that will flow to athe two proposed discharge pointpoints to the existing unnamed canyons located west of the Project site just south of Aspen Wayalong the westerly property line within the unincorporated area of Orange County.
+The Project proposes to construct threetwo flow-by basins and onetwo detention basins.
+The detention basins are sized to detain an approximate total volume of 5.1 acre feet in the 100 year storm event, thereby reducing the discharge flows to pre development conditions.
+The flow by and detention basins are designed to accept approximately 0.98 acre-feet, 1.98 acre-feet, 4.43 acre-feet, and 3.54 acre-feet of debris volume.
 The Project's total existing and proposed 100-year storm flows at the discharge point are approximately 3,436 cfs and 3,534 cfs, respectively.
-The proposed storm drain system comprise a network of 24-inch to 78-inch pipes.
+The proposed storm drain system comprise a network of 24 inch to 78 inch pipes.
 A 14-foot-wide by 8-foot-high box culvert is proposed at the discharge point along the proposed Esperanza Hills Parkway west of the Project site.
 A culvert of similar size is also proposed farther downstream as the entry roadway crosses the existing streambed, again near San Antonio Road.
 The proposed drainage facilities for the San Antonio Road Access Configuration are shown in Exhibit 34 (page 123).
 The WQMP basins for San Antonio Road Access Configuration are identified on Exhibit 35 (page 125).